 “The people in attendance are family and friends, not fans and spectators,” says Kevin Darné, author of “My Cat Won’t Bark!
 (A Relationship Epiphany).”
 “The person you are marrying chose to marry you the way you naturally look.
 They did not wait for you to lose weight in order to propose to you.”

 “From the time many of us are little girls, there is this very odd narrative that we are working towards our wedding days,” Shack Egan adds.
 “It’s viewed as some sort of accomplishment.
 It’s such a disservice to women everywhere.
 I say, let go of this idea of perfection and your world opens up — more room for career accomplishments and investing in your relationships!
-Step off the scale and into a world with infinite more possibilities.”
+Step off the scale and into a world with infinitely more possibilities.”

 A wedding is a very special day, albeit just one day in your life.
 It will go quickly, and something trivial will go wrong, and it will be lovely, and then it will be over.
 But the pressure to lose weight paired with the physical feeling of hunger can make the stressful work of planning a wedding even more difficult.
 I should know, I threw my laptop across the room last weekend when my fiancé and I were working at our guest list.
-I was hungry … and if we haven’t texted in over a year, you are not invited.
+I was hungry … and if we have not texted in over a year, you are not invited.
 But more on that another time.